Phil Joanou: Biography

 Joanou also collaborated with Tom Petty on two music videos.
-The first, "You Don't Know How it Feels" won the MTV award for best rock video and the second, "Walls (circus version)" was a part of the "She's the One" soundtrack.
+The first, "You Don't Know How it Feels", won the MTV award for best rock video and the second, "Walls (circus version)" was a part of the "She's the One" soundtrack.
 He also directed videos for Whitney Houston and Mariah Carey ("When You Believe") as well as Bon Jovi ("Keep the Faith").

 After the release of Rattle and Hum, Joanou went on to direct the Irish gangster drama, State of Grace.
-The film starred Sean Penn, Gary Oldman, Ed Harris, and Robin Wright.
+The film starred Sean Penn, Gary Oldman, Ed Harris and Robin Wright.
 It was released by Orion Pictures in September 1990, the same week as Martin Scorsese's Goodfellas.
 The film received positive reviews, but was eclipsed by the Scorsese film.

-In 1990 Joanou directed the American version of Michael Apted's British Up documentary series.
+In 1990, Joanou directed the American version of Michael Apted's British Up documentary series.
 The original film, as well as this US version, followed a group of seven-year-old children to see how they would evolve over the course of their lives, re-visiting them every seven years.
 The first installment directed by Joanou, Age 7 in America, was hosted by Meryl Streep and introduced on network television by Oprah Winfrey.
 It went on to win a Peabody award for best documentary that same year.

-In 1991 Joanou directed the psychological thriller, Final Analysis.
+In 1991, Joanou directed the psychological thriller, Final Analysis.
 The film starred Richard Gere and Kim Basinger.
 The film was shot by Joanou's frequent collaborator Jordan Cronenweth (his last feature film) and featured a reproduction of the interior of the Pigeon Point Lighthouse by the acclaimed production designer Dean Tavoularis.
-Released in 1992, the film was well received, but turned out to be only a moderate box-office success.
+Released in 1992, the film was well received, and opened at number one.

-After several brief forays into TV - directing an episode of the mini-series Wild Palms and an installment of the anthology series Fallen Angels - Joanou returned to features with his Alec Baldwin vehicle, Heaven's Prisoners.
+After several brief forays into TV - directing an episode of the mini-series Wild Palms and an installment of the anthology series Fallen Angels - Joanou returned to features with the Alec Baldwin vehicle, Heaven's Prisoners.
 Based on the James Lee Burke novel of the same name, the film was shot in New Orleans in the summer of 1994.
 The production was beset by myriad of problems and Joanou was said to be very frustrated by the experience with Savoy Pictures (who financed the film).
 The company went bankrupt before Joanou was able to complete the movie and the film was released in a compromised state.
 Both Joanou and Baldwin attempted to raise the funds to "finish the movie right" outside of the studio, but were unable to do so.